packmule/packmule/docs/packs/typescript.md

 Internally the `TypeScript Pack` uses `Babel` to transpile the code if needed.
 To configure `Babel` settings in your project, a `.babelrc.json` file can be used.
-`tslint` is used to lint TypeScript code, which can be configured via a `tslint.json` file.

 ## API
 ```ts